ruebushcube/odin.recipes/README.md

 # odin.recipes
 This is my first coding project!
 I have been tasked with creating a web page for recipes utilizing html.
+I do not particularly enjoy cooking, so I chose to do cocktail recipes due to my bartending experience.

 My goal is to:
     -Show the ability to create a repository on GitHub